OpenframeProject/Openframe-Docs/source/includes/_getting-started.md

 Follow the [Raspberry Pi installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) and copy the latest version of the Raspian operating system on to the SD card.
 Alternatively use a pre-flashed SD-card with [NOOBS](https://www.raspberrypi.org/downloads/noobs/).

 Alternatively, you can download an [SD image with Openframe preinstalled](https://gist.github.com/jvolker/96a52b05459316643f8e110ff46b8e32).
-If you choose this option, jump to step <a href="#2-3-start-the-frame">2.3 Start the frame</a>.
+If you choose this option, set up the hardware (as described below) boot the Pi, log in and jump to step <a href="#2-3-start-the-frame">2.3 Start the frame</a>.

 ### 2.1 Preparing the Pi